 As I discovered 30 years ago, it takes lots of work to transform a hobby into a profession.
-Now, I see it is far more difficult to turn a career you’ve been so passionately involved in for decades BACK into a hobby.
+Now, I realize it is far more challenging to turn a career you’ve been so passionately involved in for decades BACK into a hobby.
 And even harder to take something that has been so intimately related to addictive behaviors and turn it into something positive and non-triggering.

 Sometime shortly after deciding to quit The Headliners, I found myself second-guessing this and several other major life decisions I was contemplating.
 At length, I decided to take the matter back to the Lord.